-Number of Strips HRP-Conjugate (ml) Assay Buffer (1x) (ml)
+Number of Strips HRP-Conjugate (mL) Assay Buffer (1x) (mL)

-(1111) (1111)

 1 - 6 0.03 2.97

 1 - 12 0.06 5.94

-9.4 Human GM-CSF Standard
+Human GM-CSF Standard

 Reconstitute human GM-CSF standard by addition of distilled water.
-Refer to the Certificate of Analysis for current volume of Distilled water needed for reconstitution of standard.
-Swirl or mix gently to insure complete and homogeneous solubilisation (concentration of reconstituted standard = 1000 pg/ml).
+Reconstitution volume is stated on the label of the standard vial.
+Swirl or mix gently to insure complete and homogeneous solubilization (concentration of reconstituted standard = 1000 pg/ml).

 After usage remaining standard cannot be stored and has to be discarded.

-Standard dilutions can be prepared directly on the microwell plate (see 10.d) or alternatively in tubes (see 9.4.1).
+Standard dilutions can be prepared directly on the microwell plate (see 10.c) or alternatively in tubes (see 9.4.1).

-9.4.1 External Standard Dilution
+External Standard Dilution

 Label 7 tubes, one for each standard point.
 S1, S2, S3, S4, S5, S6, S7

-Then prepare 1:2 serial dilutions for the standard curve as follows: Pipette 225 μl of Assay Buffer (1x) into each tube.
+Then prepare 1:2 serial dilutions for the standard curve as follows:

+Pipette 225 μl of Assay Buffer (1x) into each tube.

-Pipette 225 μl of reconstituted standard (concentration = 1000 pg/ml) into the first tube, labelled S1, and mix (concentration of standard 1 = 500 pg/ml).
+Pipette 225 $\mu$ l of reconstituted standard (concentration = 1000 pg/ml) into the first tube, labelled S1, and mix (concentration of standard 1 = 500 pg/ml).

-Pipette 225 μl of this dilution into the second tube, labelled S2, and mix thoroughly before the next transfer.

-Repeat serial dilutions 5 more times thus creating the points of the standard curve (see Figure 5).
+Pipette 225 $\mu$ l of this dilution into the second tube, labelled S2, and mix thoroughly before the next transfer.
+Repeat serial dilutions 5 more times thus creating the points of the standard curve (see figure below).